slothPete7773/user-management-rest-go-demo/README.md

-# Online Learning Platform DEMO
+# User management backend demo

 This project is a demo project for demonstrating and practicing developing a backend application using Golang.